Sample code for 30+ languages & platforms

 -- The UPS PLD server requires Content-Length headers within the MIME sub-parts of the request.

--- A new feature of Chilkat v9.5.0.59 is if a Content-Length sub-header is added (with an arbitrary value, such as 0),
+-- If a Content-Length sub-header is added (with an arbitrary value, such as 0),

 -- then Chilkat will compute the actual sub-part size and replace the value when the request is sent.